KerbalMissile/Jorkle-AI/README.md

 ### Training the Model

 Before chatting with the AI, you must train the model.
 This process reads your JSON knowledge files and the built-in corpus to build the AI's "brain" (`ckpt.pt`).
+I have already included a file already if you wanna just hit the ground running, but if you want to add more info, a re-train is needed.

 Run the following command:
 ```bash